gatsbyjs/gatsby/packages/gatsby-plugin-netlify/README.md

 Automatically generates a `_headers` file and a `_redirects` file at the root of the public folder to configure [HTTP headers](https://www.netlify.com/docs/headers-and-basic-auth/) and [redirects](https://www.netlify.com/docs/redirects/) on Netlify.

-> ⚠️ Note: For the time being HTTP/2 server push is disabled on Netlify because of reliability issues we discovered on our platform.
-So the server push sections of this plugin will not work for the time being.

-Notably, you can immediately enable HTTP/2 server push of critical Gatsby assets through the `Link` headers.

-By default, the plugin will add HTTP/2 assets to server push the critical Gatsby scripts (ones that have the `preload` attribute already).
-It will also add some basic security headers.
+By default, the plugin will add some basic security headers.
 You can easily add or replace headers through the plugin config.

 ## Install